 I got the idea to see 30 games in 30 nights back in November 2003, just after watching the first NHL outdoor game in Edmonton. (-20 degrees, and I loved it!)
-At the time, I had only watched games in two other cities (including the old and new arenas in both Toronto and Montreal), and thought how great it would be to see a game in all 30 rinks.
+At the time, I had only watched games in two other cities )Maple Leaf Gardens in Toronto, and the Montreal Forum), and thought how great it would be to see a game in all 30 rinks.

 Around the same time, the movie “Super Size Me” was getting talked about, and since I had no interest in eating fast food for 30 consecutive days, I came up with the idea to see an NHL hockey game in each of the 30 NHL cities, and 30 days in a row!

 I first looked at taking this trip during the 2004-2005 season, but those plans changed when the season was cancelled.
 A variety of other factors caused me to postpone the trip for a number of seasons thereafter, taking us up to the 2014-2015 season.

 Hearing the news that the NHL was looking at expanding the number of teams, I made up my mind to take this trip before it was too late.
 (I guess one could do 31 games in 31 nights, but it doesn’t have the same ring to it.)

 In looking at the 2014-2015 schedule, I first looked at taking the trip to include a game on Hockey Day in Canada (February 14, 2015), but other parts of the trip did not work out.

 So then I decided to make the trip over the last 30 days of the regular season, starting with the New York Islanders on March 13th, and finishing up with a Leafs-Canadiens game on Saturday April 11th.
 (A game featured on Hockey Night in Canada.)